-During the year ended May 31, 2019 through to August 31, 2019, gold and silver prices were relatively stagnant, with gold trading between \$1,275 per ounce and \$1,350 per ounce, closing at \$1,340 per ounce, and silver trading between \$14 per ounce and \$16 per ounce, closing at \$15 per ounce.
-Since mid-June 2019 to the date of this report gold and silver prices have increased significantly but remain volatile, while copper and zinc prices have continued to decline.
+During the year ended May 31, 2019 through to August 31, 2019, gold and silver prices started to appreciate, with gold trading between USD \$1,275 per ounce and USD \$1,350 per ounce, closing at USD \$1,474 per ounce at November 30, 2019, and silver trading between USD \$14 per ounce and USD \$16 per ounce, closing at USD \$17 per ounce at November 30, 2019.
+Since mid-June 2019 to the date of this report gold and silver prices have increased significantly but remain volatile, while copper has had a moderate increase.

 The uncertain economic conditions combined with lower precious and base metal prices during calendar 2018 and first half of calendar 2019 has created a challenging environment for the resource and exploration sectors focused on these metals.
 As a result, many junior/exploration-stage companies have experienced downward pressure in share prices.
 In addition, the Republic of Peru underwent changes in government policies creating unanticipated delays in the mine permitting thus exacerbating investor concerns.
 The market capitalization of the Corporation is impacted by all these factors.
 Also, certain re-sell restrictions on the Corporation's common shares expired resulting in an over-hang of stock held by previous private placement subscribers.
-Notwithstanding these factors, the improvement in gold and silver prices since mid-June 2019 has provided renewed optimism and better market conditions for the larger mining companies, which has started to improve conditions for the earlier stage exploration companies.
-This has provided better opportunities for funding and more activity in the precious metals exploration sector.
+Notwithstanding these factors, the improvement in gold and silver prices since mid-June 2019 has provided renewed optimism and better market conditions for the larger mining companies, which has started to improve conditions for some later stage mineral exploration companies.
+If this improvement in gold and silver prices, or if appreciation develops in base metal prices in 2020, this may provide better opportunities for funding and more activity in the precious metals or base metals exploration sector.